Colloquium: Hadron Production in Open-charm Meson Pair at $e^+e^-$ Collider: Experimental advances

-A more in-depth study of charmonium(-like) states in open-charm channels would not only enhance our understanding of the characteristics of these states but also contribute valuable insights to various theoretical interpretations.
-The previous measurements of cross sections of $e^+e^-\to D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^{-}$ were performed at c.m. energy of 3.875 to 6 GeV by {\it BABAR} and the Belle experiment~\cite{Belle:2006hvs, Belle:2017grj, BaBar:2009elc} based on a partial reconstruction technique with the aim of increasing efficiency and suppressing background.
+A more in-depth study of charmonium(like) states in open-charm channels would not only enhance our understanding of the characteristics of these states but also contribute valuable insights to various theoretical interpretations.
+The previous measurements of cross-sections of $e^+e^-\to D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^{-}$ were performed at c.m. energy of 3.875 to 6 GeV by {\it BABAR} and the Belle experiment~\cite{Belle:2006hvs, Belle:2017grj, BaBar:2009elc} based on a partial reconstruction technique with the aim of increasing efficiency and suppressing background.
 Here the mentioned technique was used by requiring full reconstruction of only one of the $D^{\ast+}$ mesons, the $\gamma_{ISR}$, and the slow $\pi^-$ from the other $D^{\ast-}$.
-The complex shape of the cross sections can be explained by the fact that its components can interfere constructively or destructively.
-The fit of this cross section is not trivial, because it must take into account the threshold and coupled-channel effects.
-Recently, using a data sample corresponding to the integrated luminosity of 16 fb$^{-1}$, the BESIII experiment performed a more precise measurement of Born cross sections of the $e^+e^-\to D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^-$ reactions~\cite{BESIII:2021yvc} at 28 c.m. energies between 4.085 and 4.6 GeV by means of a single-tag technique.
+The complex shape of the cross-sections can be explained by the fact that its components can interfere constructively or destructively.
+The fit of this cross-section is not trivial, because it must take into account the threshold and coupled-channel effects.
+Recently, using a data sample corresponding to the integrated luminosity of 16 fb$^{-1}$, the BESIII experiment performed a more precise measurement of Born cross-sections of the $e^+e^-\to D^{\ast+}D^{\ast-}$ and $D^{\ast+}D^-$ reactionsat 28 c.m. energies between 4.085 and 4.6 GeV by means of a single-tag technique~\cite{BESIII:2021yvc} .
 In the event selection of the BESIII experiment, only the $D^{\ast+}$ meson is reconstructed with the decay chains $D^{\ast+}\to\pi^+D^{0}$ and $D^{0}\to K^-\pi^+$, while the antimeson $D^{\ast-}$ or $D^{-}$ is not reconstructed exclusively but is inferred from energy-momentum conservation.

-Figure~\ref{BCS:DstarDD} shows the comparisons of cross sections from the different experiments.
-The results are consistent with each other, and the BESIII experiment presented a more precise measurement than the previous ones by the {\it BABAR}, Belle and CLEO-c at c.m. energies between 4.0 and 4.6 GeV.
-Figure~\ref{BCS:D0sD0s:CLEO} shows a cross section of $e^+e^-\to D^{\ast0}\bar{D}^{\ast0}$ and $D^{\ast0}\bar{D}^{0}$ from CLEO-c experiment only.
+Figure~\ref{BCS:DstarDD} shows the comparisons of cross-sections from the different experiments.
+The results are consistent with each other, and the BESIII experiment presented a more precise measurement than the previous ones by {\it BABAR}, Belle and CLEO-c at c.m. energies between 4.0 and 4.6 GeV.
+Figure~\ref{BCS:D0sD0s:CLEO} shows a cross-section of $e^+e^-\to D^{\ast0}\bar{D}^{\ast0}$ and $D^{\ast0}\bar{D}^{0}$ from CLEO-c experiment only.